crathod584/react-basic/README.md

-This project has a small program which increment and decremnrt a number using some basics of react that is ### Analyzing the Bundle Size
+This project has a small program which increment and decremnrt a number using some basics of react that is react-element, react class component , react function component, events, state and props.

 ## Available Scripts